Jozo132/GPCG/README.md

 This sounds farfetched, but here I've tested the basic functions to make this work (using Node.JS, with code written as modules) and it does work with having access to all that is needed.

 ### Status
-All in all about 5% finished!
+All in all about 15% finished!
 A long way to go.

 - File creation: Done!
-- Import created file: Done!
+- Import (execute) created file: Done!
-- Import raw code without file creation: Done!
+- Import (execute) raw code without file creation: Done!
-- Gene code to JS source code compiler: ~15% done
+- Genetic code to JavaScript Node.JS Module code compiler: ~35% done
 - Support for numeric data type assignments and manipulation (var, let, const): ~75% done
 - Support standard mathematical numeric constants and operations: a lot (including conversion to degrees for angular functions)
 - Support to extend numeric manipulation with individual mutation access: multiplication (x = x * 10^a), inversion (x = ax | a={1,-1})